yichen928/Multivariate_Shapley_Interactions/README.md

 ## Data & Model Preparation

-Download the pre-processed SST-2 and CoLA dataset as well as the pre-trained BERT and ELMo models [here](https://drive.google.com/drive/folders/1s2uxXOHhGsJvPYIbIMCe09d0Ygs1Qy2-?usp=sharing).
+Download the pre-processed SST-2 and CoLA dataset as well as the pre-trained BERT, ELMo and CNN models [here](https://drive.google.com/drive/folders/1s2uxXOHhGsJvPYIbIMCe09d0Ygs1Qy2-?usp=sharing).

 Make sure to put the files in the following structure: